harshpala/IIIT-Delhi-Administrative-Structure/README.md

 The program reads data related to various personnel in both administrative and academic departments, storing information such as name, position, room number, phone number, and email.
 The main feature of the program is the ability to search for a person's details (room number, phone number, and email) based on their name.

+### Administrative Complaint Management System
+This C++ application implements an Administrative Complaint Management System that allows users to manage complaints against administrative officers in various departments of an organization.
+The system supports the following features:

+* Department Structure: Defines a hierarchy of departments, including IRD, Academics, Student Affairs, Store & Purchase, and Library, each managed by a Dean and possibly an Associate Dean.

+* Officer Management: Each department can have multiple officers, including deans and administrative staff.

+* Complaint Handling: Allows users to file complaints, check if the complaint has been resolved, and escalate unresolved complaints to higher authorities, including the Registrar.

+This system is designed to streamline the complaint handling process in educational or organizational administrative settings.

 ## Class Diagram

 Below is the class diagram for IIIT-Delhi Administrative Structure: